paolo-oliveri/GrADS/README.md

 Some older packages that are not present in the repository (for example, libsx, libXaw3dxft and gadap for dnf repository) are bundled in this repository and staled.

 The [GrADS](https://github.com/j-m-adams/GrADS) repository is added as a git submodule.
 Please BE AWARE before pulling down GrADS repository update that they can broke the patch process.
-Actually the patch works for commit **20cf6792436853f13bc1a97f51f4a1f50ab816b9** of branch *dev*.
+Actually the patch works for commit **067f2e83fb5ede55920472714166384fb212a5aa** of branch *master*.

 ## Cloning this repository
 Due to the git submodule presence, the command for cloning this repository must add the "--recurse-submodule" option (valid since git version 2.13)